JonathanDuque/QAPMetaheuristic/README.md

 # J-PACAS
 ## A Java Implementation of PACAS framework
 This document is a guide with the steps for setting J-PACAS.
+It is possible to download the project and execute in whatever architecture that supported a shared memory model.

 ## Introduction